mmendoughe/zk-login-Web-app/README.md

 #### Setup via setup.sh

+If you are working with Linux or macOS, you can run `chmod +x setup.sh` and
+`./setup.sh`
-If you are working with Linux, you can run `./setup.sh` to compile zokrates, deploy the contracts and start the project.
+to compile zokrates, deploy the contracts and start the project, then skip to section Hardhat on Metamask.

 #### Manual Setup
+Run
+`chmod +x /server/dev.sh`
+`./server/dev.sh`
-Run `./server/dev.sh` to generate the verifier.sol file.
+to generate the verifier.sol file.

 Navigate to the contracts directory:
 `cd contracts`